thisDotLucas/FactoryManager/README.md

 any workers needs assistance upon logging in.

 ## Data storage
 All data is stored in a MySQL database running on Amazon RDS (free version).
-Querys and updates are not that fast but the MySQL dump (factory_databas.sql) can be run on localhost where everything is pretty instant.
+Querys and updates are not that fast but the MySQL dump
 User names and keys can be found in users.txt and worksteps and their id:s in worksteps.txt.
 All worksteps, work logs, messages, notifications and employee information is stored in the database.